What Is Corrective Maintenance?

 Benefits and Disadvantages of Corrective Maintenance

-Corrective maintenance can be beneficial in some scenarios, but it isn’t always the best approach to maintenance.
-Understanding the benefits and disadvantages of this strategy can help organizations make informed decisions about when to use corrective maintenance alongside other maintenance approaches.
+Corrective maintenance can be beneficial in some scenarios, but it isn’t always the best approach.
+Understanding the benefits and disadvantages of this maintenance strategy can help organizations make informed decisions about when to use corrective maintenance alongside other maintenance approaches.

 Benefits of Corrective Maintenance